BanForFun/Buffela/README.md

 roles: String[Unsigned(10)] # This array can have a length of up to 1023 strings
 ```

-Don't get confused with typed arrays, you can also make them higher-dimensional:
+Don't get confused by typed arrays, you can also make them higher-dimensional:

 ```yaml
 temperature: FloatArray(10)[10][10] # This represents a 10x10x10 cube of floats